Sourya17/VR_PoseDriftRecovery/README.md

 The timestamp follows after that.
 Then the values for variables like position, orientation, sensor biases and velocity follow.

 The training code is present in the notebook file.

+client_recovery_server.py contains the Python sidecar runtime server for the cleint side for runtime detection and recovery.